Integrative oncology (weil integrative medicine library)

 Receptors for both classes of drugs are coupled to similar intracellular signaling mechanisms thatlead to a decrease in cAMP production by way of Gi protein activation ).
 There has also been some evidence thatcannabinoids might increase the synthesis or release of endogenous opioids, or both.
 With thisbackground, we conducted a pharmacokinetic interaction study to investigate the effect of concomitantsustained-release oxycodone had their opioid concentration over time curves evaluated before andafter 4 days exposure to vaporized cannabis.
 No adverse side effects of combining cannabinoids andopioids were observed over the course of the in-patient evaluation.
 There were no significantalterations in the area under the curves for the opioids after the addition of vaporized cannabis.

-Although the study was not powered for pain as an endpoint, evidence of potential synergistic relief of pain was appreciated.
+of pain was appreciated.
 If cannabinoids and opioids are shown to be synergistic in a larger follow-on controlled clinical trial, it is possible that lower doses of opioids may be effective for longerperiods of time with fewer side effects, clearly a benefit to the cancer patient with pain.

 ANXIETY, DEPRESSION, AND SLEEP